grommet/grommet/src/js/components/Clock/README.md

 **clock.analog.second.shape**

-The border to use in the accordion.
+The shape of the seconds hand.
 Expects `string`.

 Defaults to